Rentvesting Explained: A Smart Property Strategy

 According to the Australian Tax Office (ATO), you can claim the following expenses:

-Another tax benefit is negative gearing, that can make the cost of investing in property more affordable.
-Negative gearing refers to a situation where expenses associated with an asset are greater than the income earned from the asset.
+Another tax benefit is negative gearing, which can make the cost of investing in property more affordable.
+Negative gearing is where expenses associated with an asset are greater than the income earned from the asset.

 While making a loss on an investment property might seem counterintuitive, some people are willing to do this in the expectation that the capital gain (sale price minus cost of asset) when they sell the asset will more than offset that loss.